RomeroLab/sadx-latent-function/projects/protein_utils/chtc/alphafold/README.md

 5. Run `make hmmer` to run JackHmmer against all the database chunks.
 It will spawn 199 jobs and they should all finish in a few minutes.
 6. Run `make sweep` to compress all the results and get them ready for the next step
 7. Run `make alphafold` to run alphafold.
 (Use `make cpu_alphafold` if you want to use the cpu instead of the GPU)
 8. The result is a file called `prediction.tar.gz` that has a pdb for the best structure out of the 5 or 6 alphafold models that are run.
-The b-values of the pdb file have the confidence values.
+The b-factors of the pdb file have the confidence values.